 Possibly Wichita’s most iconic piece of public art, the Keeper of the Plains is a 44-foot-tall steel sculpture that overlooks the confluence of the Arkansas and Little Arkansas Rivers.
 Named one of the Eight Wonders of Kansas, the Keeper of the Plains is truly a sight to behold.

 The five-ton sculpture was first installed in 1974.
 Today it sits atop a 30-foot pedestal overlooking the river and can be accessed via two footbridges.
 The iconic statue was created by local artist Blackbear Bosin, who helped establish the adjacent Mid-America All-Indian Center.
 The Center is dedicated to the preservation and celebration of indigenous culture and art.
 During your visit to the Keeper of the Plains, pop in to the center to learn more about the area’s history or take time to explore the interpretive displays at the Keeper’s plaza.

-Each night the Keeper of the Plains is transformed by a Ring of Fire.
+Each night a Ring of Fire transforms the Keeper of the Plains.
 The sculpture is illuminated by fire for 15 minutes each day, weather and river levels permitting.
 During Daylight Savings Time (spring and summer), the lighting begins at 9 pm.
 During the fall and winter, the lighting begins at 7 pm.
 When I stopped by for the nightly lighting, I was shocked to find that there were easily one hundred people gathered to witness the beautiful sight.
 Experience the lighting close-up at the base of the keeper or enjoy a stunning view from either of the river’s banks.

 Not only is the Keeper of the Plains an iconic piece of the community, but it is also proof of Wichita’s strong connection to its history.
 Much like the Wichita flag, the Keeper of the Plains is everywhere you look in Wichita.
 You won’t want to miss out on this necessary part of any Wichita experience.